 The trails at Historic Mill Creek Discovery Park allow for even the novice hiker to get out and enjoy.

-Historic Mill Creek Discovery Park offers more than three miles of groomed hiking trails that allows you to truly explore the beauty of northern Michigan.
-The youngest visitors to Historic Mill Creek Discovery Park will have a blast on the Forest Friends Play Area, featuring the Chickadee Zip Line, the Water Power Station, and at the Sounds of the Forest interactive.
+Historic Mill Creek offers more than three miles of groomed hiking trails that allows you to truly explore the beauty of northern Michigan.
+Visitors of all ages to Historic Mill Creek will have a blast at the Forest Friends Play Area, featuring the Chickadee Zip Line, making birds sing on the Evergreen Trail’s Sounds of the Forest station, and taking in the view from the Treetop Discovery Tower.

 Over on Mackinac Island, explore more than 70 miles of trails and roads covering Mackinac Island State Park.
 Completely closed to cars and other vehicles, visitors are able to travel around the state park on foot, bike, carriage or horseback.
 Paved roads connect primary points of interest and M-185 circles the island’s shoreline.
 Interior paths and trails lead you along the bluffs, through cedar forests, to unique geological features, such as Arch Rock and Sugarloaf Rock, and historical sites such as Fort Holmes and British Landing.